psidnell/ofexport2/doc/templates/README.md

           [X] Only integration tests should use real database [X] format code

-If instead you wanted to only see uncompleted tasks you can change an include filter into an exclude filter:
+If instead you wanted to only see only uncompleted tasks you can change an include filter into an exclude filter:

     of2 -pn ofexport2 -tx 'completed'